-Following on the heels of the passage of similar legislation in Massachusetts which became the first state to prohibit employers from requiring employees to disclose wage history as a condition of employment-Bill No. 160840 passed with unanimous approval by the Philadelphia City Council.
-This ordinance is the first of its kind in a United States city; however, similar legislation has been introduced in New York City and at the state level in Pennsylvania and New Jersey.
+Following on the heels of the passage of similar legislation in Massachusetts, which became the first state to prohibit employers from requiring employees to disclose wage history as a condition of employment, Bill No. 160840 passed with unanimous approval by the Philadelphia City Council.
+This ordinance is the first of its kind in a United States city; however, similar legislation since has been adopted in New York City and at the state level in New Jersey, California, and Mississippi.

 - Inquire about an applicant’s wage history or require disclosure of an applicant’s wage history;

 - Condition employment, or consideration for employment, on disclosure of wage history;